 Not that there’s any doubt as to the general direction to head in, but there is considerable doubt as to exactly when you need to descend onto the road that leads back to the ferry.
 Descending too early, as I did, following the LDWA GPX points, necessitates tedious fence-clambering and a hazardous drop down a stone wall onto the roadside.
-All in all, it was a relief to get to the little ferry terminal building, which looked as if it might give some shelter from the wind.
+All in all, it was a relief to get to the little ferry terminal building which looked as if it might give some shelter from the wind.

-Imagine my even greater relief to find that inside there was a loo, with hot water and paper towels, a hot drink machine, a sweetie machine, power to charge your phone, WiFi (!) and a heater (!!).
+Imagine my even greater relief to find that inside there was a loo with hot water and paper towels, a hot drink machine, a sweetie machine, power to charge your phone, WiFi (!) and even a heater (!!).
 More soaking cyclists had arrayed their dripping clothes over the latter.
-The wind had chilled me to the bone, I gave thanks and praise to Caledonian MacBrayne as I sipped my cocoa and, in truth, was not sorry to see the back of breezy Barra on this particular day.
+The wind had chilled me to the bone, I gave thanks and praise to Caledonian MacBrayne as I sipped my cocoa and, in truth, I wasn’t sorry to see the back of breezy Barra on this particular day.

 The trail does, however, pass through the main settlement which is imaginatively named Am Baile (The Village).

 It was a bit of luck that the strong wind had swung somewhat westerly, as the Kilbrides, East and West, are completely exposed to the south.
-I was a bit tired by this point but all along the road from the causeway there is continuous housing, making camping difficult.
+All along the road from the causeway there is continuous housing, making camping difficult.
 It seemed a long trudge before the dwellings started to thin out and it was in an exhausted state that I pitched camp in the shelter of a large rock just off the road.